 They are creamy, a little crunchy and full of chocolate flavor.
 They're a perfect sized individual serving dessert.
 And, as an extra bonus there's no baking required.

 These are perfect for kids parties and kids will love to help put them together and decorate them on their own.
-They also work well for any Halloween get together.
+They also work well for any Halloween get together (just like this fun Halloween Bento Box Cake).
 Of course, their chocolatey and delicious and can be served anytime you desire.

 If you're looking for a fruity version of a layered pudding dessert, you might want to try out this cold banana pudding.